 Mrs. Dorane couldn’t hold back the tears any longer.
 Her anger at the police had burned out, and without it she started to see the sense in their conclusion.

 Did you really just leave me?
 Is that all there is to it?
-From the moment the police had first raised that possibility, she’d been desperate to deny it.
+From the moment the police had first raised the possibility, she’d been desperate to deny it.
 It couldn’t be true.
 She needed them to find something—a drop of blood, a ransom note, a…a body.
 Anything.
 Just so long as he hadn’t abandoned her.

 What was wrong with me?
 What was wrong with me?